1blckhrt/1blckhrt/README.md

 - 👋 Hi, I’m @1blckhrt
-- 🌱 I’m currently learning JavaScript, HTML/CSS, and Discord.JS
+- 🌱 I’m currently learning JavaScript, HTML/CSS, and Python.
-- 📫 You can reach me on Instagram using the username @1blckhrt
+- 📫 You can reach me on Instagram using the username @1blckhrt.

 <!---
 1blckhrt/1blckhrt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.